-Grace Christian Academy strives to focus on student success in meeting expected school-wide learning results that are glorifying to God.
-A Grace Christian Academy student is prepared to be a/an:
+Grace Christian Academy strives to focus on student success in meeting the following expected school-wide learning results that are glorifying to God:

 V - Vibrant and committed disciple of Christ who...

 - Demonstrates understanding of the Christian faith and values as reflected in the life and teachings of Jesus Christ and able to defend their Christian worldview - Is actively involved in a church community, serving God, and others by personally carrying out the Great Commission locally, and around the world in a culturally sensitive manner. - Participates in giving to mission and doing mission projects. - Develops leadership skills and engages in Christian service activities and community outreach.